-UNC-Miami postponed after two Tar Heels are shown celebrating Duke win without masks
+UNC-Miami postponed after two Tar Heels shown celebrating Duke win without masks

 Per the ACC’s coronavirus protocols, Bacot, Sharpe and their teammates are set to be tested three times this week, including at least once within two days of their next game.
 If the players test negative, they could be eligible to face the Cavaliers, unless they are subject to punishment from UNC’s basketball program or university administrators.

-UNC Chancellor Kevin Guskiewicz reacted to the fans’ celebration Saturday by saying on Twitter that his office would “investigate this incident and work with local authorities to pursue consequences.”
+UNC Chancellor Kevin Guskiewicz reacted to the fans’ celebration Saturday by saying via Twitter that his office would “investigate this incident and work with local authorities to pursue consequences.”

 “I know many Tar Heels enjoy rushing Franklin Street to celebrate a big win,” Guskiewicz added at the time, “but we are in the middle of a global pandemic, and COVID doesn’t take a break for the Duke game.”